Equilibria decomposition-based comparison of reaction networks of Wnt signaling: Comparison of the FIDs of the Feinberg, MacLean, and Schmitz models

-We now focus our comparisons on the three multi-stationary networks FAL, MacLean, and Schmitz.
-In this section, we first present another method for comparative analysis, namely, using the FIDs of reaction networks.
+In this section, we first present a method for comparative analysis using the FIDs of reaction networks.
 We then compute the FIDs of the three networks, which turn out to differ significantly.
 In subsequent sections, we use this variation in FIDs to infer interesting relationships between networks.

-\subsection{A novel structural property: a network's finest independent decomposition}
+\subsection{A novel structural property: the network's finest independent decomposition}

-The concept of FID was introduced by B. Hernandez and R. de la Cruz in \cite{HEDC2021}.
+The concept of FID was introduced by B. Hernandez and R. De la Cruz in \cite{HEDC2021}.
 Since some networks have only the trivial decomposition as an independent decomposition, they provided a topological characterization for the existence of a non-trivial FID.
 Furthermore, they developed an algorithm to compute the said decomposition.
 The uniqueness of the FID was shown in \cite{Hernandezetal2022}, establishing the FID as a novel network property.
-The subnetworks of the FID comprise the smallest ``building blocks'' of a network.
+The subnetworks from the FID comprise the smallest ``building blocks'' of a network.

-The significance of FID for any kinetics on a network derives from Feinberg's Decomposition Theorem \cite{Feinberg1987stability,FeinbergBook2019}: for any independent decomposition, the positive equilibria set of the whole network is the intersection of the positive equilibria sets of the independent subnetworks.
-Thus, the positive equilibria of the FID subnetworks are the smallest ``building blocks'' of the equilibria of the whole network.
+The significance of FID for any kinetics on a network derives from Feinberg's Decomposition Theorem \cite{Feinberg1987stability,FeinbergBook2019}: for any independent decomposition, the positive equilibria set of the whole network is the intersection of the positive equilibria sets of the independent subnetworks (Theorem \ref{theorem:independent} in the Appendix in this paper).

+\begin{remark} The positive equilibria of the FID subnetworks are the smallest ``building blocks'' of the equilibria of the whole network. \end{remark}